kristinemlarson/gnssrefl/docs/pages/file_structure.md

 **Orbit files**

 We have tried our best to make the orbit files relatively invisible to users.
 But for the sake of completeness, we are either using broadcast navigation files in the RINEX 2.11 format or precise orbits in the sp3 format.

+**Executables**

+There are two key executables: CRX2RNX and gfzrnx.
+For notebook and docker users, these are installed for you.  pypi/github users must install them.
+The utility <code>installexe</code>
+should take care of this.
+They are stored in the directory defined by the EXE environment variable.

 ## Where Files are Stored